schollz/find/FAQ.md

 ###  Can I use an iPhone?

 **No.** We currently do not support iPhone.
-Unfortunately, the information about the WiFi scanning hast to come from the use of the [`Apple80211` library](https://stackoverflow.com/questions/9684341/iphone-get-a-list-of-all-ssids-without-private-library/9684945#9684945).
+Unfortunately, the information about the WiFi scanning has to come from the use of the [`Apple80211` library](https://stackoverflow.com/questions/9684341/iphone-get-a-list-of-all-ssids-without-private-library/9684945#9684945).
 This is private library which means that [a user would have to jail break their device in order to use it](https://stackoverflow.com/questions/6341547/ios-can-i-manually-associate-wifi-network-with-geographic-location/6341893#6341893).
 We do not want to distribute an app that would require users to jailbreak their phones, so we will have to avoid developing for iOS until Apple removes this restriction.
 Sorry!

 ###  Doesn't this already exist?